 For this reason, you will need to rely on your best judgment to determine the best time to send your press release.
 Past data regarding the performance of your press release emails can also help you figure out which times work better for your brand.

 Some media outreach tools can help you collect relevant data about the performance of these press release emails so that you can adjust your strategy accordingly.
-For example, you can find out the optimal time to send email pitches based on your own data.
+For example, you can find out the optimal time to send email pitches based on your data.
 You can also see which journalists have opened your email.

 Do you need help writing a press release that will capture a journalist’s attention?
 Check out our packages and let us worry about writing your press release.